-- New group chats and unthreaded rooms in Chat appear in classic Hangouts only if they’re owned by an organization with classic Hangouts enabled.
-(Ownership is determined by the top-level organizational unit of the person who created the group chat or unthreaded room, even if child organizational unit settings are different.)
+- New group chats and unthreaded spaces in Chat appear in classic Hangouts only if they’re owned by an organization with classic Hangouts enabled.
+(Ownership is determined by the top-level organizational unit of the person who created the group chat or unthreaded space, even if child organizational unit settings are different.)

-- People in external organizations without classic Hangouts can join the group chat or unthreaded room, and their messages are stored in both Chat and classic Hangouts.
+- People in external organizations without classic Hangouts can join the group chat or unthreaded space, and their messages are stored in both Chat and classic Hangouts.

-- When an organization disables classic Hangouts, it can irreversibly break interoperability for its existing group chats and unthreaded rooms, even if classic Hangouts is re-enabled.
-As soon as there’s any activity in the group chat or room, the interoperation with classic Hangouts permanently stops.
+- When an organization disables classic Hangouts, it can irreversibly break interoperability for its existing group chats and unthreaded spaces, even if classic Hangouts is re-enabled.
+As soon as there’s any activity in the group chat or space, the interoperation with classic Hangouts permanently stops.
 If there’s no activity before classic Hangouts is re-enabled, the interoperation is restored.

 Best practice: If you want to prevent users who don’t have classic Hangouts from joining group conversations that do interoperate with classic Hangouts, you should turn off external chat for those users.